Implosion (mechanical process): Astrophysics

-Implosion is a key part of the gravitational collapse of large stars, which can lead to the creation of supernovae, neutron stars and black holes.
+Implosion is a key part of the gravitational collapse of large stars, which can lead to the creation of supernovas, neutron stars and black holes.

 In the most common case, the innermost part of a large star (called the core) stops burning and without this source of heat, the forces holding electrons and protons apart are no longer strong enough to do so.
 The core collapses in on itself exceedingly quickly, and becomes a neutron star or black hole; the outer layers of the original star fall inwards and may rebound off the newly created neutron star (if one was created), creating a supernova.

+Cathode-ray tube and fluorescent lighting implosion

+A high vacuum exists within all cathode-ray tubes.
+If the outer glass envelope is damaged, a dangerous implosion may occur.
+The implosion may scatter glass pieces at dangerous speeds.
+While modern CRTs used in televisions and computer displays have epoxy-bonded face-plates or other measures to prevent shattering of the envelope, CRTs removed from equipment must be handled carefully to avoid injury.

 Controlled structure demolition

-Large buildings of various structural types such as masonry, steel frame, or reinforced concrete may be reduced to an easily removed pile of rubble by selective destruction of supporting elements by sequenced and confined explosions.
-The goal is to confine the materials to specific areas, usually to avoid harm to nearby structures.
-The technique involves the firing of precisely placed demolition charges in specific timed intervals that use gravity to cause the center of the building to fall vertically while simultaneously pulling the sides inward, a process often erroneously described as an implosion.

-Cathode ray tube and fluorescent lighting implosion

-A high vacuum exists within all cathode ray tubes.
-If the outer glass envelope is damaged, a dangerous implosion may occur.
-Due to the power of the implosion, glass pieces may launch outwards at dangerous velocities.
-While modern CRTs used in televisions and computer displays have epoxy-bonded face-plates or other measures to prevent shattering of the envelope, CRTs removed from equipment must be handled carefully to avoid personal injury.
+The demolition of large buildings using precisely placed and timed explosions so that the structure collapses on itself is often erroneously described as implosion.